brownieboy/react-bootstrap-slider/README.md

 ## Overview

-A ReactJS wrapper for [seiyria's Bootstrap Slider component](https://github.com/seiyria/bootstrap-slider) using Bootstrap 3.
+A ReactJS wrapper for [seiyria's Bootstrap Slider component](https://github.com/seiyria/bootstrap-slider) using Bootstrap 4.

-### Bootstrap 4 Support

-Bootstrap 4 is not currently supported, but is under investigation.
-I am dependent on upstream issues to be resolved first, see [#689](https://github.com/seiyria/bootstrap-slider/issues/689) and [#856](https://github.com/seiyria/bootstrap-slider/pull/856) on the Bootstrap Slider Github repository.

 ## How to install